rcollie/MMM-MarsWeather/README.md

 A MagicMirror module to display the current weather on Mars.

+*** If youre using my previous module, remove it and replace it with this one ***

 This was created using The NASA Insight api.
 Get an API key here: https://api.nasa.gov/